msraya/yaesuman/README.md

 # yaesuman
 Yaesu SD Card manager.
-This is beta version 0.3.
+This is beta version 0.4, now with labeling of pictures.
-You can download exe file from here: https://github.com/msraya/yaesuman/releases/download/0.3/yaesuman.exe Please submit comments for bug fix and improvements to ea7ee@hotmail.com Program is in beta phase, so not guarantees, use at your own risk.
+You can download exe file from here: https://github.com/msraya/yaesuman/releases/download/0.4/yaesuman.exe Please submit comments for bug fix and improvements to ea7ee@hotmail.com Program is in beta phase, so not guarantees, use at your own risk.